hyperledger/bevel/docs/source/architectureref/quorum.md

 ## Vault Configuration

-The Blockchain Automation Framework stores their `crypto` immediately in the Hashicorp Vault secrets engine.
+Hyperledger Bevel stores their `crypto` immediately in the Hashicorp Vault secrets engine.
 The crypto is stored by each organization under path `secretsv2/org_namespace` - it contains node keys, keystore, passwords, TM keys, and CA certificates for proxy connections.
 Optionally, `secret_path` can be set on the network.yaml to change the secret engine from the default `secretsv2/`.